Super Formula Championship: Formula Nippon (1996–2012)

 In 1995, Japan Race Promotion (JRP) was established by Fuji Television, and became the new promoter and organising body of Japanese top formula racing, recognised by the JAF.
 As F3000 went down the path of a spec formula series abroad, the JRP opted to continue with the previous F3000 regulations which allowed for open chassis and engine competition.
 For 1996, the first full season under the management of JRP, the series changed its name to Formula Nippon.

 Many of the top drivers in Formula Nippon continued to race in sports cars and touring cars as their predecessors had done in years past.
 Pedro de la Rosa became the first "double champion" of Japan in 1997 when he won both the Formula Nippon and All-Japan GT Championship GT500 titles in the same calendar year.
 Satoshi Motoyama and Richard Lyons would later accomplish the same feat in 2003 and 2004, respectively.

+Drivers continued to use Formula Nippon as a stepping stone into Formula One including the aforementioned de la Rosa, Ralf Schumacher, Shinji Nakano, Toranosuke Takagi, and Ralph Firman.
+But by the late 2000s, Formula Nippon's status as a pathway into Formula One had diminished, and the series was greatly affected by the bankruptcy of Lehman Brothers (the term used in Japan to describe the 2008 financial crisis) - going from 20 cars in 2008 to 13 in 2009.

-Super Formula (2013-present)
+Super Formula (2013–present)

-On 5 August, 2012, the JRP announced that the series would change its name from Formula Nippon to Super Formula in 2013, stating a "desire to establish the series on an equal footing with the FIA Formula One World Championship and the IZOD IndyCar Series as the undisputed, standard-bearer top formula racing in Asia."
+On 5 August 2012, the JRP announced that the series would change its name from Formula Nippon to Super Formula in 2013, stating a "desire to establish the series on an equal footing with the FIA Formula One World Championship and the IZOD IndyCar Series as the undisputed, standard-bearer top formula racing in Asia."

-The series experienced a surge of international interest when 2015 GP2 Series champion, Stoffel Vandoorne, entered full-time in 2016 with DoCoMo Team Dandelion Racing.
+The series experienced renewed international interest when 2015 GP2 Series champion, Stoffel Vandoorne, entered full-time in 2016 with Docomo Team Dandelion Racing.
 Vandoorne would finish his season with two race victories before making the step up to F1 with McLaren in 2017.
 A year later, 2016 GP2 Series champion Pierre Gasly entered the series, bringing Red Bull sponsorship with him to Team Mugen.
 Gasly finished 2017 as the Rookie of the Year, with two wins, and finished runner-up in the standings by half a point.

 Felix Rosenqvist, Álex Palou, and Patricio O'Ward later became IndyCar Series race winners after racing in Super Formula.
-Palou, who was the 2019 Rookie of the Year, went on to win the IndyCar Series championship in 2021.
+Palou, who was the 2019 Rookie of the Year, went on to win the IndyCar Series championship in 2021, 2023, 2024 and 2025.

+Liam Lawson, the 2023 Super Formula series runner-up, drove in Formula One for AlphaTauri/RB Formula One Team for parts of the 2023 and 2024 seasons, and drove 2 races in 2025 for Red Bull Racing before moving back to RB Formula One Team.